fullstackers/bus.io/README.md

 ```

-You can respond to messages to.
+You can respond to messages too.

 ```javascript